kenshikento/practice-oop/README.md

 Entry Point too the program is Index.php no FE currently

-## Running Tests [Unit Testing]
+## Running Tests [Testing]

 ### Customer Model [Mocking The Request With Symfony Request]
 - Run `./vendor/bin/phpunit Test/Unit/Model/CustomerModelTest.php  ` to make sure you have the right database details
-- Run `./vendor/bin/phpunit Test/Unit/Model/ProductModelTest.php  `
+- Run `./vendor/bin/phpunit Test/Integration/Model/ProductModelTest.php  `

 ### TODO:
 - Finish off Models
 - Add in necessary validation involved
 - Add methods for transaction model
 - Need too add test for transaction model
-- Add integation testing
 - create controllers and handle custom routing
 - Figure way to return data to controller to the view
 - do simple front view